byu-cce270/content/docs/unit3/01_matplotlib/matplot_hw.md

 9. Title the graph "Provo River Streamflow Data (2021)"
 10. Label the x-axis as "Date/Time"
 11. Label the y-axis as "Flowrate (cfs)"
+3. Using the xticks function, input the list below into the first parameter and rotate the ticks by 45 degrees in the second parameter

+    ```[0,500,1000,1500,2000,2500]```

 12. Create a legend in the top right corner, make the font size 10, and title it "Site Numbers"
 13. Give the chart grid lines
 14. Show the chart